alangrainger/obsidian-portable/README.md

 If you don't want to trust an internet stranger, you can create your own portable build of Obsidian in about 5 minutes.

+You must already have Obsidian installed to create a portable version of it.

 1. Download Enigma Virtual Box from [https://enigmaprotector.com/en/downloads.html](https://enigmaprotector.com/en/downloads.html) and install it.

 2. Run the app and it will look like this: